hal9ai/hal9/website/learn/code-interpreter.md

 ## Computing

-The first approach to using code from and LLM is to run it to compute complex answers, we can accomplsih this as follows:
+The first approach to using code from and LLM is to run it to compute complex answers, we can accomplish this as follows:

 ```python
 import hal9 as h9